Sun-Dried Tomato Stuffed Mushrooms

 - THE POUR: A light, earthy Pinot Noir or a dry, structured Chianti Classico provides the essential soft tannins and acidity needed to brilliantly balance the rich, buttery Marsala glaze and the dense, meaty portobellos.

 - THE VIBE: Cultivate a sophisticated, high-energy evening sanctuary.
-Dim the overhead lights in favor of ambient lamps and taper candles, clear the kitchen island to establish a distinct grazing station, and curate an upbeat, modern jazz soundtrack to elevate the cocktail hour.
+Dim the overhead lights in favor of ambient lamps and taper candles, clear the kitchen island to establish a distinct grazing station, and curate an upbeat, modern jazz soundtrack to enhance the cocktail hour.